Offences Under the Residential Tenancies Act, 2006

 - It is an offence to fail to pay the tenant interest on the rent deposit when required.

-- It is an offence for an agent to charge a fee to a landlord or tenant based on more than the permitted percentage of the money ordered by the Board.
+- It is an offence for an agent representing a landlord or tenant at the Board to charge a contingency fee of more than the permitted percentage.

 - It is an offence to stop political candidates or their agents from canvassing on the property.

 - It is an offence to give a notice to end a tenancy for the landlord’s own use of a rental unit converted to a condominium, where that is not permitted.